-Families This focus group should include parents - (Given the School's mission and or guardians whose children represent vision), what it means to your a variety of grades, years spent at the family?
-Why did you choose to cond your School, and including, if possible, - Why did you choose to send your students with disabilities and/or limited child(ren) to this School?
-English proficient students. - What does the School expect of your child(ren) academically?
-Interpreters will be provided upon - Have previous concerns been request. addressed?
-If not, what do you believe to be the cause?
-Administrators and board members - Is the School a safe place? may not be present at this interview. - What does the School do to indy not be present at this interview. support your child(ren)? - What is your role/involvement in the School? - What information does the School provide to you about your child's learning and how is it communicated?
-How often is it communicated? - What are the School's biggest successes and challenges? - What would you change about this School?
-Student and This focus group should include • What training have you received to family support representative student support services complete the requirements of your services staff and staff including, but not limited to: position? required family support and outreach, guidance • What internal and external coordinators and counseling staff, social worker, resources are available to you to school psychologist, school help you with your job? coordinators, nurse, a crisis • How do you ensure adequate management team member, and/or services are provided to the community services liaison, if student population you serve? applicable.
-School This focus group should include school • How is the annual budget operations and staff responsible for overseeing and developed?
-Who provides input? finance staff monitoring the school's budget and How do you make mid-year course spending corrections?
+• Do your teachers always keep their

+promises?

+• Do you feel safe and comfortable

+with your teachers at this school?

+• Do your teachers always listen to

+students' ideas?

+Do your teachers treat you with

+respect?

+Families This focus group should include parents - (Given the School's mission and

+or guardians whose children represent vision), what it means to your

+a variety of grades, years spent at the family?

+School, and including, if possible, Why did you choose to send your

+students with disabilities and/or limited child(ren) to this School?

+English proficient students. - What does the School expect of

+your child(ren) academically?

+Interpreters will be provided upon - Have previous concerns been

+request. addressed?
+If not, what do you

+believe to be the cause?

+Administrators and board members - Is the School a safe place?

+may not be present at this interview. - What does the School do to

+support your child(ren)?

+- What is your role/involvement in

+the School?

+- What information does the School

+provide to you about your child's

+learning and how is it

+communicated?
+How often is it

+communicated?

+- What are the School's biggest

+successes and challenges?

+- What would you change about this

+School?

+Student and This focus group should include • What training have you received to

+family support representative student support services complete the requirements of your

+services staff and staff including, but not limited to: position?

+required family support and outreach, guidance • What internal and external

+coordinators and counseling staff, social worker, resources are available to you to

+school psychologist, school help you with your job?

+coordinators, nurse, a crisis • How do you ensure adequate

+management team member, and/or services are provided to the

+community services liaison, if student population you serve?

+applicable. , ,

+School This focus group should include school • How is the annual budget

+operations and staff responsible for overseeing and developed?
+Who provides input?

+finance staff monitoring the school's budget and How do you make mid-year course

+spending corrections?

 • How do you track and monitor

-Administrators and board members spending?
+spending?

-may not be presen t at this interview.
-How do you ensure funds are spent
+• How do you ensure funds are spent

 according to their assigned

 designations (i.e. IDEA, Title)